ruuda/musium/docs/scrobbling.md

 # Scrobbling to Last.fm

 Musium can be set up to scrobble plays to Last.fm.
 Musium logs plays to a SQLite database in the data directory.
-An enclosed script can batch-submit plays to Last.fm.
+An enclosed script can batch-submit those plays to Last.fm.
 Running the script regularly ensures that all plays get scrobbled.
 Musium does not currently offer immediate scrobbling or *now playing* updates.

 ## Authenticating